gugucharm/MyContactsApp/README.md

 }
 ```

-- Then go to MyContactsApp/MyContacts folder and run the following commands:
+- Then go to MyContactsApp/MyContacts folder and run the following commands in powershell:
 ``dotnet ef migrations add init --project ..\MyContactsApp.DAL\``
 and
 ``dotnet ef database update``